FTA Research · Minimal Irrigation Project · Madagascar

 Multi-site Experimentation

-Comparative evaluation across varied environments using rigorous factorial design (complete randomised blocks, 3–4 replicates).
+Comparative evaluation across various environments using a rigorous factorial design (randomized complete blocks, 3 to 4 or more replicates).

 04